tejaschaudhari2811/book-recommender-system/README.md

 Welcome to the repository of Book Recommender System project.

 Tech Stack Used:
-1. Python, HTML, CSS, Flask and deployment for live demo using Heroku.
+Python, HTML, CSS, Bootstrap, Flask and Heroku for Deployment.

 Layout: